How Long Does Exterior Paint Take to Dry Before Rain Hits?

 Application Guidelines

-- Follow Manufacturer’s Instructions: Always adhere to the recommendations provided by the paint manufacturer regarding application and curing times.
+• Follow Manufacturer’s Instructions: Adhere to the paint manufacturer’s guidelines regarding application and curing times.

 Maintenance During Curing